We’ll be sorry to see you go

 Transfer out as stock

-You can transfer any UK securities as stocks, so long as your future provider can accept them and they can be held on their platform.
+You can transfer any UK or US securities as stocks, so long as your future provider can accept them and they can be held on their platform.
+Transferring UK securities is free.
+Transferring US securities will incur a cost of £17 per holding.
+We charge this amount to cover the fee our service provider charges us.

-If your future provider can’t accept your investments as stock, you might have to sell your investments first and transfer them as cash.
+If your future provider can’t accept your investments as stock, you might have to sell them first and transfer them as cash.
+When you transfer as cash you’ll be out of the market, so you may miss out on the ups and downs during your transfer.

 If you can, it’s a good idea to check if your future provider can hold your investments before starting the transfer.